muratk3n/thirdwave/en/README.md

 That of course also partly rests on the left acting left.
 As long as Dems encroach on their shit, sit on their couch, watch their TV, eat their cheetos, they'll never act like a sane party.
-Then Dems will spend another quarter decade why the GOP is so intractable, and does not allow them to be "bipartisan".
+Then Dems will spend another quarter century wondering why the GOP is so intractable, and does not allow them to be "bipartisan".

 ---